IBM/predict-an-event-with-fairness-explainability-robustness-using-ai-360-toolkit/README.md

-# Predict an event with fairness, explainability & robustness using AI fairness 360 toolkit
+# Predict an event with fairness, explainability & robustness using AI fairness 360 toolkit.
-`In this code pattern, we will use diabetes data to predict whether a person is prone to have diabetes or not.
+`In this Code Pattern, we will use diabetes data to predict whether a person is prone to have diabetes or not.
 We will explore Fairness, explainability & robustness of the predictive models and enhance the effectiveness of the AI predictive system.`

+The Code Pattern demonstrates the end-to-end solution :
+- Check the Fairness of the Diabetes Dataset using the Fairness Tool kit.
+- Develop the Model.
+- Explain the Model using the Explainability toolkit.

+The Code Pattern shares the generic code template for the entire end-to-end process of the above three steps.
+Therefore, it can used to plugin any Dataset that a developer wants to explore the fairness and explainability for.

 ## What is Fairness?
 Fairness is the process of understanding bias introduced by your data, and ensuring your model provides equitable predictions across all demographic groups.
 Rather than thinking of fairness as a separate initiative, it’s important to apply fairness analysis throughout your entire ML process, making sure to continuously reevaluate your models from the perspective of fairness and inclusion.
 This is especially important when AI is deployed in critical business processes, like credit application reviews and fraud detection, that affect a wide range of end users.

 ## How does the fairness algorithm work?